Gillam, Manitoba: Amenities

 Gillam Recreation Centre offers a movie theatre, ice skating, hockey, curling, a gymnasium, a weight room, meeting rooms, a youth activity room and a library.
 There are also many small businesses, a small mall, a locally owned pharmacy, grocery store, school (K-12), Canada Post office, Co-op card lock/gas station, Co-op convenience store, Royal Canadian Legion, a train station and a local Royal Canadian Mounted Police detachment.

 The Town of Gillam often has activities and events planned throughout the year.
 The Winter Carnival is an annual, week long series of events held in March.
 The Welcome Back Weekend is full of fun activities including the annual firework show which brings out a large portion of the town's population.
 This is held the weekend immediately after the Labour Day holiday.

 Popular summer activities in the Gillam area are fishing and boating on the many lakes and rivers, while hunters search for game animals such as bear, caribou, moose, wolf, ptarmigan and grouse.
 The town has community parks and playgrounds, and Pumphouse Beach is just 2 km away from town.
 The three hydroelectric dams near town may be toured with a guide.
-In colder months, snowmobilers have access to hundreds of miles of groomed trails.
+In colder months, snowmobilers have access to hundreds of kilometres of groomed trails.